ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4d_4.0/modules/cp4d4.0_aws/README.md

 # Terraform Module to install Cloud Pak for Data 4.0.x

+**NOTE: This module has been deprecated and is no longer supported.**

 This Terraform Module installs **Cloud Pak for Data** on an Openshift cluster on AWS.

 Based on [cpd-deployment](https://github.com/IBM/cp4d-deployment/tree/master/existing-openshift) opensource project.